Kris Allen: American Idol

 Allen auditioned for the eighth season of American Idol in Louisville, Kentucky, with his brother Daniel, who did not make it to Hollywood.
 In the early stages of the season, he was among the finalists (along with Allison Iraheta) that received the least amount of screen time.
 Only several seconds of his first audition (and neither of his Hollywood Week solo performances) were shown, although his group performance with White Chocolate (including fellow finalist Matt Giraud) was aired in its entirety.
-The judges also asked him to participate in an un-aired sing-off with another contestant before they allowed him to enter the semifinals round.
+The judges also asked him to participate in an un-aired sing-off with another contestant, Kenny Hoffpauer, before they allowed him to enter the semifinals round.

 Throughout the competition, Allen received many compliments for his folk-inspired interpretations of modern pop songs.
 He played several instruments during his performances, including the acoustic guitar, the electric guitar, the keyboard, and the piano.
 His performance of "To Make You Feel My Love" as part of the Top 11 earned praise from the judges, with Simon Cowell commenting, "I am genuinely beginning to think you have a shot of doing well in this competition."
 In the finals, he performed his own arrangement of "Ain't No Sunshine" on a keyboard, with a few musicians on stage, which earned praise from the judges.
 Cowell lauded it as Allen's "best performance so far."

 On the first Top 7 night, Allen chose to sing the Oscar-winning song "Falling Slowly" from the indie film Once.
 While Randy Jackson described it as "pitchy from note one", Kara DioGuardi declared it "one of your best moments ever."
 Due to time constraints, Paula Abdul and Cowell did not comment, but on the following night's results show, Cowell stated "Kris, you were brilliant."
 Allen subsequently received a signed record and other gifts from the original artists, Glen Hansard and Markéta Irglová.
 On the second Top 7 show, Allen brought back the guitar for the fourth time and performed an original, acoustic version of "She Works Hard for the Money", complete with bongo drums and the band on stage.
 This earned praise from all four judges, with Abdul remarking "There aren't many men who are willing to shop in the women's department.
 You shopped and found a perfect fit."
 For his second Top 3 performance, Allen impressed the judges with an acoustic arrangement of Kanye West's "Heartless", prompting Jackson to state that he preferred it to West's original and The Fray's cover version.
 Cowell agreed and said, "I had written you out of the competition but that has changed after that performance."
 This performance helped Kris move on to the finals and win.